 PEZ Picks The Coolest Tour Stages Of All Time!

-The Tour’s Coolest Stages: With the announcement of the 2018 Tour de France route in Paris on Tuesday, the ‘PEZ Crew’ got to thinking of their coolest Tour stage memories.
+The Tour’s Coolest Stages: As the 2020 Tour de France is on its first rest day, the ‘PEZ Crew’ got to thinking of their coolest Tour stage memories.
 Here are the guy’s choices and, surprisingly, not for the sporting aspect of the stage, but more for the ‘other’ happenings on the day.

 Ed Hood – PEZ Grand Tour Supremo: